Wang-lab-UCSD/mEpigram/README.md

 *Note: The motifscannerA.py file should be executed in the main mEpigram directory

 #### Making motif LOGOs:
 You can generate both types of logo using the `makeLOGO.py` script.
 Use the flag --typeEF to generate typeEF motifs.
+Once you've installed Weblogo, you can run this command to test the program:
+`python makeLOGO.py -m testfiles/data_typeE/test.typeE.meme -o testLogo`

 #### Data used in the manuscript:
 [H1_hg19_methylated_genome_typeE](http://tabit.ucsd.edu/mepigram/hg19_data/hg19_H1_typeE.tar.gz) <br />
 [GM12878_hg19_methylated_genome_typeE](http://tabit.ucsd.edu/mepigram/hg19_data/hg19_GM12878_typeE.tar.gz)